 The American Farm School has been dedicated to educating adults in skills they need to succeed since its founding a century ago.
 Today the School of Professional Education offers short courses, seminars, workshops and conferences for both urban and rural adults to transfer the vital knowledge and skills necessary for sustainable development in Greece and the surrounding region.

 The Dimitris & Aliki Perrotis Library serves every facet of education through its collection of books, periodicals, electronic resources and web-based applications.

 All educational and research programs at the American Farm School are supported by the large-scale Educational Farm that includes the Holstein Friesian dairy herd that is ranked among the top 10% in the world; a poultry unit using the latest research for Omega 3 egg, broiler and turkey production; greenhouses; vegetable gardens; vineyards; fruit and olive trees; and extensive field crops at its satellite farm to the west of Thessaloniki.

 The American Farm School of Thessaloniki became known for its milk shortly after its founding in 1904.
 Students delivered milk from the School’s first Guernsey cows to the Red Cross station operating at the port of Thessaloniki, for distribution to refugee families from the Balkan Wars and from World War I and its aftermath in Asia Minor.
 In 1935, the School introduced fresh pasteurized cow’s milk to Greece by opening the first milk pasteurizing and bottling plant.
 Applying U.S. dairy breeding and management practices over the decades, the School today has aHolstein Friesian dairy herd that is ranked among the top 10% in the world.
 A state-of-the-art Educational Dairy and Milk Processing Training Center opened on campus in 2010 allowing introduction of innovative new dairy products in addition to the fresh pasteurized whole milk that is prized as the best in Greece.
-Light milk (1.5% fat) and traditional Greek yogurt and semi-hard cheese have also entered the Greek market as of 2012 and other new milk-based products are under development.
+Light milk (1.5% fat), traditional Greek yogurt and semi-hard cheese have also entered the Greek market.